 The recommendations resulted in Senate Bill 781, Health Insurance - Coverage for Services Delivered through Telemedicine, which was passed by the General Assembly during the 2012 legislative session and signed into law by Governor Martin O'Malley in May 2012.
 The law requires, among other things, certain insurers, nonprofit health service plans, and health maintenance organizations to provide coverage for health care services delivered through telemedicine.

 Senate Bill 776, Telemedicine Task Force – Maryland Health Care Commission (SB 776), signed into law by Governor Martin O’Malley on May 2, 2013, requires MHCC in conjunction with the Maryland Health Quality and Cost Council to reconvene the 2010 task force.
 The task force is required to identify opportunities to expand the use of telemedicine to improve health status and care delivery in the State, assess factors related to telehealth, and identify strategies for telehealth deployment in rural areas.
 The task force’s three advisory groups, Clinical, Business and Financial Model, and Technology Solutions and Standards, will develop legislative recommendations for innovative care delivery models, improved access to specialized health care, and for hospitals to expand the use of telemedicine.
 The task force began meeting in July 2013.
-An interim report is due to the Governor, Senate Finance Committee and the House Health and Government Operations Committee by January 1, 2014, and a final report is due by December 1, 2014.
-The task force will begin meeting in July 2013.
-A summary of SB 776 is available here.
+An interim report was due to the Governor, Senate Finance Committee and the House Health and Government Operations Committee by January 1, 2014, and a final report is due by December 1, 2014.

 Telemedicine Task Force Participants